pecknigel/learning-resources/cognate-learning.md

 >
 > 3\.
 Related or analogous in nature, character, or function.

-What’s that all about?
+What’s this all about?
 I hear you say.

 The idea is that you can improve the skills that help you to be a better software engineer by methods other than writing code.